dannypsnl/dannypsnl.github.io/posts/2018-07-04-magic-in-redux-go-2.1.md

 }
 ```

 This is how it looks like.
 We store method's name & payload named as `with`.

-We used `Action` to create our action
+We used `Action` to create our action.

 ```go
 // package rematch